 We had the waterfall to ourselves, and it was such a perfect full-circle moment after the chaos earlier.

-- Space to slow down and enjoy the day
+- space to slow down and take in the moment

 A Day Full of Joy, Connection, and Unexpected Fun